 BMW airbag light flashing

-If the airbag light on your BMW is flashing it means that the airbag control unit is either defective, not communicating, or misconfigured.
+If the airbag light on your BMW is flashing, the airbag control unit is either defective, not communicating, or misconfigured.

 BMW airbag light intermittent

 If the airbag light comes on and off, it is often caused by a loose wire or contact.
 For example, the micro-switch in the seat belt buckle may get stuck.
-Another example would be a clock spring starting to wear no providing connection to the driver's airbag.
+Another example would be a clock spring starting to wear, not connecting to the driver’s airbag.
 Here is a quick way to check if the problem is the clock spring.
 Next time you get a warning message related to the airbag system, try to see if the horn is working.
 If the horn has stopped working, the problem is the clock spring.
-Don't rule out the clock spring if the horn works.
+Don’t rule out the clock spring if the horn works.
 It may still be defective.
 Read codes from the airbag module.

 How to check if the BMW airbag light bulb was removed?